How to Count Filtered Rows in Excel (Visible Rows)

 It multiplies these two arrays together and sums the result.
 The sum is the count of visible rows where the value in column B is greater than 0.

-This formula is particularly useful because it counts only the visible rows in column B where the value is greater than 0, ignoring any rows that are hidden or have been filtered out.
+This formula is particularly useful because it counts only the visible rows in column B where the value is greater than 0, ignoring any hidden or filtered rows.

 It’s a robust Excel data analysis tool, especially when working with large data sets where manual counting would be impractical or time-consuming.